 Earlier this year, the Business Standard reported that the Indian Air Force criticised the FGFA project, alleging that the Russian side would be unable to meet their promises about its performance.

 Russian Ambassador to India Alexander Kadakin rubbished the reports.
 “We pay no attention to negative publications that appear from time to time and claim that Russia does not fulfil its obligations under the fifth generation fighter aircraft programme,” he was quoted as saying.
+“Russian-Indian military-technical cooperation under this programme develops as scheduled, and we have not received any official complaints from the Indian side.”

 Joint productions of all future projects is expected to be the new norm in Indo-Russian relations after Moscow last year offered to set up manufacturing facilities in the country for joint production of defence hardware.
 India and Russia agreed to set up manufacturing facilities in India for joint production of defence hardware during Deputy Prime Minister of Russia Dmitry Rogozins state visit to New Delhi last year